-- Students studying abroad for one semester must enrol in the equivalent of 60 University of Edinburgh credits; - Students studying abroad for an academic year must enrol in the equivalent of 120 University of Edinburgh credits. - For students studying at European institutions, 60 Edinburgh credits are equivalent to 30 ECTS (European Credit Transfer System) credits and 120 Edinburgh credits are equivalent to 60 ECTS. - For students studying at non-European institutions, the credit load and level required to be undertaken at the chosen partner university will be as approved by Senate Curriculum and Student Progression Committee, in consultation with the International Office.
+- Students studying abroad for one semester must enrol in the equivalent of 60 University of Edinburgh credits; - Students studying abroad for an academic year must enrol in the equivalent of 120 University of Edinburgh credits. - For students studying at European institutions, 60 Edinburgh credits are equivalent to 30 ECTS (European Credit Transfer System) credits and 120 Edinburgh credits are equivalent to 60 ECTS. - For students studying at non-European institutions, the credit load and level required to be undertaken at the chosen partner university will be as approved Colleges, in consultation with Edinburgh Global.

 31. Students who attempt but do not achieve the required credit at the partner university may be eligible for the award of Credit on Aggregate (CA).
 CA can only be awarded when the student has enrolled in and attempted assessment for the equivalent to a full University of Edinburgh credit load at an appropriate level, and in accordance with the regulations and guidance available in the Taught Assessment Regulations for awarding credit on aggregate.
-Progression decisions for students returning from Optional Study Abroad are the responsibility of the appropriate www.ed.ac.uk/files/atoms/files/studyabroadcollegeboards-termsofreference.pdf
+Progression decisions for students returning from Optional Study Abroad are the responsibility of the appropriate College Study Abroad Progression Board.
+Terms of Reference for the College Study Abroad Progression Boards are available here: www.ed.ac.uk/files/atoms/files/studyabroadcollegeboards-termsofreference.pdf